 All device drivers must eventually deal with issues of time and timing.
 Chapter 6 of Linux Device Drivers provides extensive time management information for Linux drivers.
-This chapter highlights the SGI Altix 3000 system's architectural differences in the interval timer counter (ITC) and provides brief information about execution delays in drivers.
+This chapter highlights the architectural differences of SGI Altix systems in the interval timer counter (ITC) and provides brief information about execution delays in drivers.